mhdawson/MqttSMSBridge/README.md

 * eventLogPrefix - path to the directory into which the log file will be written.

-An sample configuration file (with the sensitive bits masked):
+For example, this is my configuration file with some key elements masked out:

 ```json
 {